in-the-keyhole/fyne-gptconsole/README.md

 ## Creating an executable

-1. Use the following command to create an executable binary
+1. Use the following command to create an executable binary:

    ``` $ go build ```

-2. Execute the binary with the following command
+2. Execute the binary with the following command:

    ``` $ ./gptconsole```

 ## Bundling app

-You can bundle the app as a platform runable binary with the following `fyne` commands
+You can bundle the app as a platform-runnable binary with the following `fyne` commands.

 ### MacOS